-- On August 22, 2022, Hudson signed a binding agreement with Neo Performance Materials Inc. ("Neo") to sell the Sarfartoq Exploration Licence which hosts the ST1 REE deposit and the Nukittooq Niobium-Tantalum project.
-Hudson received an initial payment of US\$250,000 and will receive an additional US\$3.25M upon transfer of the license, which is expected to occur in the first half of calendar 2023.
-The Company also retains a 5% interest in the special purpose vehicle established for the project.
-In Q3 Hudson and Neo representatives visited the project site and met with government and local officials. - In September 2021 the Company was awarded an exploration license (MEL 2021-56) over the Gronne Bjerg project area ("Project") in Greenland which is considered to host large quantities of anorthosite.
-The Company undertook an initial sampling program on this Project in the second half of 2022 with a focus on analysis for green products including CO2 free cement and green aluminum.
-Assay results and mineralogical analysis are expected in the next Quarter of 2023.
-The Company is in discussions with a number of parties regarding advancing this project. - The Company co-funded with Lumina the production of smelter grade alumina ("SGA") samples from White Mountain anorthosite samples at KPM in Kingston, Ontario.
-The SGA produced will allow several major aluminum companies to test this as a potential feed as a green, waste free replacement to bauxite. - To preserve cashflow, the Company completed in October 2022 the issuance of an aggregate of 3,233,333 common shares of the Company a price of \$0.05 per share in settlement of outstanding accounts payable and accrued liabilities totaling \$250,000 for directors' fees owing to former and current directors of the Company.
+- On August 22, 2022, Hudson signed a binding agreement with Neo Performance Materials Inc. ("Neo") to sell the Sarfartoq exploration licence ("Sarfartoq") which hosts the ST1 REE deposit and the Nukittooq Niobium-Tantalum project.
+On April 24, 2023 (see NR2023-01), the Company and Neo announced that approval had been received from the Government of Greenland for the transfer of Sarfartoq and Neo had completed the purchase of Sarfartoq from the Company.
+Hudson received a payment of US\$3.5M and also retains a 5% interest in the special purpose entity ("SPE") established for Sarfartoq.
+A significant exploration program including diamond drilling commenced at Sarfartoq in June this year by Neo North Star Resources Inc., the Sarfartoq SPE, with the objective of further defining the significant REE assets at the ST1 ore body and additional targets within the 32 km2 carbonatite complex. - In September 2021 the Company was awarded an exploration license (MEL 2021-56) over the Gronne Bjerg project area ("Gronne Bjerg") in Greenland which is considered to host large quantities of high purity anorthosite.
+The Company undertook an initial sampling program on Gronne Bjerg in the second half of 2022 with a focus on analysis for green products including anorthosite for CO2 free cement and green aluminum.
+Assay results demonstrated a high-quality aluminum content, low impurities, and excellent continuity over the area sampled (see NR2023-02). - In June 2023 the Company commenced testwork to produce a green alumina from the Gronne Bjerg anorthosite as a feedstock for the aluminum industry (see NR2023-02).
+The testwork program, which is expected to take approximately four months, is being carried out at SGS Lakefield in Canada.
+The alumina produced will allow major aluminum companies to test this as a potential feed as a green, waste free, replacement for bauxite.
+The Company also announced intentions to commence additional testwork on CO2 free cement applications from anorthosite.
+This work is expected to commence in Q4 2023. - To preserve cashflow at the time, the Company completed in October 2022 the issuance of an aggregate of 3,233,333 common shares of the Company a price of \$0.05 per share for \$161,667 in settlement of outstanding accounts payable and accrued liabilities for directors' fees owing to former and current directors, as well as an officer of the Company.
+Additionally, \$73,333 in past directors' fees owing were forgiven by two previous directors.